arei/npmbox/README.md

   * Roll back version of tar.gz lib to solve large tar file bug.
   * Fix error where npmbox would not give an error on a failure.

-Also worthy of note is that npm, inc. has begun thinking and working in how to do this within npm itself (and hopefully obsoletting this project entirely).
+Also worthy of note is that npm, inc. has begun thinking and working in how to do this within npm itself (and hopefully obsoleting this project entirely).
 There's a good blog post over at npm, inc called "dealing with problematic dependencies in a restricted network environment" that details some of the problems: [Check it out here!](http://blog.npmjs.org/post/145724408060/dealing-with-problematic-dependencies-in-a)

 ## Usage of `npmbox`